agatheblues/agator9999/README.md

   yourCopiedUID:
     email: "myGoogleEmailAddress@gmail.com",
     isAdmin: true
+secrets:
+    discogs_secret:  "yourDiscogsSecret"
 ```

 The `isAdmin` tag gives you rights to write to your Firebase database to the given UID.
 Would you want to have several admins, you can add another user to the list. `".read":"auth != null",` means that any authenticated user has read access to your database.
 You can of course change the rules settings as you wish (see [documentation](https://firebase.google.com/docs/database/security/)), and for example restrict the read rights to admin only.

+## How to deploy it?

+Read this: [Firebase Hosting](https://firebase.google.com/docs/hosting/).
+You can run `npm run build` that will generate your bundle, init a firebase hosting folder, link it to your firebase project and move there `index.html`, `bundle.js`, `style.css` and the `static` folder.
+Then hit `firebase deploy`!

 ## Disclaimer
 This tool has been created for personal use and not for commercial purposes.
 No artworks are stored in the database.
+Also, this is *just* a codebase.
+You have to setup your own things!

+## Feedback
+Do you have any feedback?
+Do you want to contribute to the project?
+I would be more than happy!

 ## Kudos
 Thanks to [PierreGUI](https://github.com/PierreGUI) & [KtorZ](https://github.com/KtorZ) for their support :heart:!